M2GA/M2GA/README.md

 ## My knowledges

-- ⚒️ C++, I mainly use it to create Discord bots or plugins in Minecraft (spigot or bungee API).
+- ⚒️ C++,Just for fun
-- ⚒️ HTML / CSS, used a lot on the FiveM platform to make scripts.
+- ⚒️ HTML / CSS, I mainly use it to create web interfaces
-- ⚒️ JS, used a lot on the FiveM platform to make scripts.
+- ⚒️ JS, I mainly use it to create Discord bots

 ### Connect with me: